How Comcast Turns Big Data into Smart Data (Part 2)

 We may take an iterative approach between data preparation and analysis if we identify additional issues and will continue to do so until we have a complete dataset to move forward with and further analyze.

 A significant part of it is knowing your data and your domain.
 For example, on a traditional day, peak hours will follow a certain trend.
 When peak hours shift too much and do not follow the pattern one would expect, it will often be necessary to drill into “is this an actual shift or is there some data quality issue that’s creating this?”
 Just with any QA process, question your data and ask, “Does this fit?
 Does this align with what you’re expecting?”
 It could be that the results did surprise you, and you do a check against another system or another data set.
 What did this look like a week ago?
-Does it follow a different trend, is this unique?
+Does it follow a different trend?
+Is this unique?
 Seek out other sources to vet against.
-Be sure to always question your results.
+Be sure always to question your results.
 If you are not familiar with the data, ask questions of the teams that produce the data.

-DM: So the story and the data that supports that story are both equally important.
+Datameer: So the story and the data that supports that story are both equally important.

 Christina: Yes, very much so.

-DM: Is it possible to go through the analysis process only to arrive at the wrong conclusion?
+Datameer: Is it possible to go through the analysis process only to arrive at the wrong conclusion?

 Christina: We like to conduct peer reviews.
 When sharing insights at the company level, we always approach it as a team and compare our findings before presenting them to a larger audience.
 The intent is not to be critical of each other but to learn from the approaches we’ve taken and see how the team’s findings compare to arrive at a consistent message.
-We collaborate often with other analysis groups within the organization through consortiums.
-For your conclusions to become something that is adopted, either as part of strategy or business plan, you want a high level of confidence in what you’re presenting and that you have significant data to back that up.
+We often collaborate with other analysis groups within the organization through consortiums.
+For your conclusions to become something that is adopted, either as part of a strategy or business plan, you want a high level of confidence in what you’re presenting and that you have significant data to back that up.

-DM: We talked about analysis being part art and part science.
+Datameer: We talked about analysis being part art and part science.
 What would you say is the art piece and what is the science piece?

 Christina: There is definitely a creative edge.
-Science is the mechanics—the process and the tools, while Art is the creative part that is needed to discern what the data is telling you.
-If you give the data to two different people, you’re not going to necessarily get the same results, or the same thought process, even if you might get a single end result.
+Science is the mechanics—the process and the tools, while Art is the creative part needed to discern what the data is telling you.
+If you give the data to two different people, you’re not going to necessarily get the same results, or the same thought process, even if you might get a single result.
 There is a level of creativity in terms of what approaches the analysts take and even what algorithms they apply.
-The science is in getting the data right and the art is in seeing what that data is telling you and extracting insights from the data.
+The science is in getting the data right, and the art is in seeing what that data is telling you and extracting insights from the data.

-DM: What advice would you give to someone embarking on big data analytics?
+Datameer: What advice would you give to someone embarking on big data analytics?

 Christina: When embarking on data analysis, just as with adopting new technologies, you should be prepared for a lot of experimentation and be open to failure.
 Keep in mind not all data is equally important.